keighrim/kaldi-yesno-tutorial/README.md

 From here, we will use several Kaldi utilities (included in [`steps`](steps) and [`utils`](utils) directories) to process further.
 To do that, Kaldi binaries should be in your `$PATH`.
 However, Kaldi is a fairly large toolkit, and there are a number of binaries distributed over many different directories, depending on their purpose.
-So, we will use provided `path.sh` to add all of Kaldi directories with binaries to `$PATH` to the subshell when a script runs (we will see this later).
+So, we will use `path.sh` (provided in this repository) to add all of Kaldi directories with binaries to `$PATH` to the subshell when a script runs (we will see this later).
 All you need to do right now is to open the `path.sh` file and edit the `$KALDI_ROOT` variable to point your Kaldi installation location, and then [`source`](http://tldp.org/LDP/abs/html/special-chars.html#DOTREF) that file to expand `$PATH` in the current shell instance.

 ### Defining building blocks for the toy language: Lexicon